 4. Clean The eBike

 Make a habit of cleaning your bike before taking it to storage.
 You only need some water, a few washcloths, dishwashing soap to clean it.
 You will also need some bicycle lubricant and oil to lubricate movable parts.
 Clean the frame, chain, gears, and cassette and use the lubricant to protect the bike from rusting.
 Do not use pressurized water to clean your eBike.
 Let the bike dry, then apply some grease on the cassette and chain.
+Check out our guide on rust for bikes here.

 If you got time and are mechanically savvy, take the eBike apart for a thorough clean.
 You could also take the bike to the local eBike shop for professional/expert cleaning.
 Choose an ideal spot to store the bike.
 If you, however, plan to keep the eBike outdoors (in the balcony, etc.), you then should protect it from weather elements such as condensation and moisture.
 Leaving the bike exposed to such will only cause rusting and might affect the paintwork too.
 You also want to be checking the bike once in a while to ensure it isn’t exposed to weather elements.